Receive Email Updates

 Janie Gibbons, Chimpanzee Caregiver

-Janie has been working with chimpanzees since 2009.
-After graduating from the University of Northern Colorado with a major in Psychology and a minor in Anthropology, Janie attended graduate school in Washington State studying Primate Behavior.
-She left Washington for Florida, where she worked for Save the Chimps for five years.
-She is enjoying being a part of the Project Chimps team and is looking forward to all of the adventures to come.
-Besides chimpanzees, Janie adores her cats Maeby, George Michael, and Lucille.
+Janie Gibbons has been working with chimpanzees since 2009.
+After graduating from the University of Northern Colorado with a major in psychology and a minor in anthropology, Janie attended graduate school at Central Washington University, where she studied primate behavior.
+She left Washington for Florida, where she spent five years as a caregiver at Save the Chimps.

 Lindsay Vanderhoogt, Programs Assistant